Kishore121523/nestle_bot/README.md

 - **Backend Updates**: While all scraping, embedding, and entity ingestion logic is scripted, automated cron jobs can be easily implemented that will be used to periodically run these scripts, ensuring the chatbot stays up to date with the latest content from the source website.

+- **Cold Start Latency on Azure Basic Plan**: Since the "Always On" feature is not available on the Basic App Service plan, the chatbot may experience slight delays when handling the first request after a period of inactivity.
+  ➤ **Workaround**: A lightweight ping script or an external cron job (e.g., UptimeRobot, GitHub Action, or a cloud function) is used to send a request to the app every 5 minutes to keep it warm.